 4-1/2 c. all purpose flour

 1 c. chopped nuts, optional

 Preheat oven to 300.
 Grease 4 - 8" x 4" loaf pans.
 In small bowl, blend 1/4 c. sugar with 1 tsp. cinnamon.
 Dust pans lightly with mixture.
 In large bowl, cream butter and sugar; mix in eggs, bananas, sour cream, vanilla and cinnamon.
 Stir in salt, baking soda and flour.
 Add nuts; pour into prepared pans.
 Bake 1 hour until toothpick inserted in center comes out clean.

 These loaves freeze well.
 Just be sure to wrap tightly before freezing.
 I think moisture is added after freezing, so I like to make my loaves up a few days ahead just so I can freeze them before serving.

-If you want to make this even healthier, use part whole wheat (no more than half the required amount)...
+If you want to make this even healthier, use part whole wheat flour (no more than half the required amount)...

 And did you know you can also use ground flax seed meal as a healthy egg substitute?